Cycling Action Network

 Cycling Action Network (CAN) is a national cycling advocacy group founded in November 1996 in Wellington, New Zealand.
 They lobby government, local authorities, businesses and the community on behalf of cyclists, for a better cycling environment.
 It aims to achieve a better cycling environment for cycling as transport.
 Major initiatives are the annual Cycle Friendly Awards and support for a biennial Cycling Conference.
-The organisation was originally named Cycling Advocates' Network until 2015.
+The organisation was originally named Cycling Advocates' Network until it was formally changed at the annual general meeting on 20 March 2016.